NHL extends Buffalo's agreement to host combine through 2022 - WHIZ News

 BUFFALO, N.Y.
 (AP) — The NHL’s top prospects will continue making their pre-draft stops in Buffalo for at least another three years.

 The league on Monday announced an extension of its agreement to hold its annual scouting combine in Buffalo at the Sabres downtown practice facility, LECOM Harborcenter, through 2022.
-The announcement coincided with NHL Central Scouting releasing its mid-season rankings of draft-eligible prospects.
+The announcement coincided with NHL Central Scouting releasing its mid-season rankings of draft-eligible prospects, with Quebec-born left wing Alexis Lafrenière topping the list of North American skaters.

 Buffalo has hosted the combine since 2015, after the weeklong event spent the previous 20-plus years being held at various locations around Toronto.